Chia-Network/cadt/README.md

 ## Installation

-[Releases are tagged in Github](https://github.com/Chia-Network/climate-warehouse/tags) and binaries are built for Windows, MacOS, and Linux.
+[Releases are tagged in Github](https://github.com/Chia-Network/Core-Registry-CADT/tags) and binaries are built for Windows, MacOS, and Linux.
 ARM binaries are available for Debian versions of Linux only.

 ### Linux

 A binary file that can run on all Linux distributions on x86 hardware can be found for each tagged release with the name `core-registry-cadt-linux-x64-<version>.zip`.
 This zip file will extract to the `core-registry-cadt-linux-64` directory by default, where the `core-registry-cadt` file can be executed to run the API.

+### System Requirements

+CADT and Chia system usage will depend on many factors, including how busy the blockchain is, how much data is being mirrored by DataLayer, and how much data CADT is ingesting and processing.
+The current minimum requirements for running CADT and Chia together on a system are:

+* 4 CPU cores
+* 8 GB RAM
+* 300 GB disk space

+ARM and x86 systems are supported.
+While Windows, MacOS, and all versions of Linux are supported, Ubuntu Linux is the recommended operating system as it is used most in testing and our internal hosting.

 #### Debian-based Linux Distros (Ubuntu, Mint, etc)